leggedrobotics/SimBenchmark/README.md

 # SimBenchmark

-The project is for benchmarking the state-of-the-art rigid body simulation engines for contact dynamics solving:
+SimBenchmark is a project providing the reliable benchmark results of state-of-the-art physics engines used for contact simulation for various robotic tasks.

+We evaluated the most widely-used physics engines for robotics and machine learning applications.
+The list of the engines is as follows:

 - RaiSim (Jemin Hwangbo, Dongho Kang et al.)
 - [Bullet Physics](http://bulletphysics.org/)